 Now with the right side down, lay your fabric out and center the canvas on the material.

-I used the tape to line this up and now staple to your frame.
+I used the tape as guides to line up the shirt to the canvas and then stapled it to my old canvas frame.

-The iron-on was tricky to get it on the burlap but I think it was worth the extra work.
+The HTV words “And Bright” were a little tricky to get to stay on the burlap, but I think it was worth the extra work.

 And to let you know not all my projects turn out great the first time, I forgot to mirror my vinyl the first time I cut my words (UGH!!)
 Now I am trying to figure out what I can do with the ‘Merry’ HTV that is cut and not mirrored.